 Guildford campus was great.
 It was quite an international community with students from places such as Iran.
 This offered the chance to learn about other people and their cultures.

 At the grammar school, myself and a friend ran a chess club and we entered a team in the Sunday Times National Chess Tournament.
-At Guildford, I joined the Chess Club and I ended up within a month of starting my course as Club Secretary.
+At Guildford, I joined the Chess Club and, within a month of starting my course, I ended up as Club Secretary.
 That pleased the incumbent who left me to it!

 We played in leagues in the local area and we went to a big tournament in Birmingham, where I was soundly beaten by another student who became Britain’s first Grandmaster.
 We also organised a congress for the Surrey Borders Chess League in the local area using the campus facilities.